yatesco/go-go-go/README.md

 - an asynchronous scheduler
 - the (DDD) core domain which is synchronous, is ignorant of infrastructural concerns, and observable.

-NOTE: This is _exactly_ where an Event driven architecture has value, with the processor accepting `AllocationFunds` commands and emitting `FundAllocationMade` events, but that is out of scope here.
+NOTE: This is _exactly_ where a message bus and Event driven architecture has value, with the processor accepting `AllocationFunds` commands and emitting `FundAllocationMade` events, but that is out of scope here.

-For simplicity, its implementation delegates scheduling to looking up outstanding applications from the repository, but this is a pragmatic decision and I would expect this decision to be revisited once more clarity over the domain was given.
+For simplicity, I'd suggest its implementation delegates scheduling to looking up outstanding applications from the repository, but this is a pragmatic decision and I would expect this decision to be revisited once more clarity over the domain was given.
 I'm not a fan of Repositories "entangling" multiple concerns, and would rather have each "slice" define their own needs, but pragmatism is aware of time...

 It's API is trivial, with a single asynchronous strongly typed entry point that accepts `{accountId, emptyOrPendingAllocations}`.
 This takes care of scheduling and applying the allocations.